Tom Murarik

 • Cloud: ownership of business-critical pipelines, including hourly refreshes of key forecasts and the cloud cost vs benefit trade-off of running these models.
 Extensively involved in set-up and architecture of GCP eco-system.

-• SWE: development of heuristic architectures in Scala for a SoTA VRP solver trusted by multi-national haulage companies such as Kuehne + Nagel.
+• SWE: development of heuristic architectures in Scala for a SoTA routing solver trusted by multi-national haulage companies such as Kuehne + Nagel.

 • Heuristics: improved optimiser performance while decreasing run-time, presented at the VeRoLog conference Jun 2025.